Jansenc08/moonquest-app/README.md

 ### 1. Next.js App Router with Server Components

 All page data fetching happens server-side in `page.tsx` files.
 Client components receive data as props and handle only interactivity.
-Pages render with complete data on first load — no loading spinners, no client-side fetches on mount.
+During server-side data fetching, a shared LoadingSpinner component is shown via Next.js loading.tsx conventions — ensuring a consistent loading experience across all pages without any client-side data fetching on mount.

 ### 2. Supabase as Full Backend